cennznet/cennznet-vue-template/README.md

 # cennznet-vue-template

-This is a minimal VueJS project that demonstrates how to use the CENNEZnet API.
+This is a minimal VueJS project that demonstrates how to use the CENNZnet API.

 This project was generated using [Vue CLI](https://cli.vuejs.org/).
-The logic that uses the CENNEZnet API is in HelloWorld.vue, which is a [single file component] (https://vuejs.org/v2/guide/single-file-components.html).
+The logic that uses the CENNZnet API is in HelloWorld.vue, which is a [single file component] (https://vuejs.org/v2/guide/single-file-components.html).

 ## Running this project for development
 ```